Management Promotion of Fair Operating Practices

 Dealing with Antisocial Forces

 In accordance with rules for the elimination of crime syndicates, the Group’s basic policies regarding corporate extortionists, crime syndicates, and other antisocial forces are to not fear them, to not provide any funds to them, and to shun all contact with them.
 Therefore, we have taken the initiative to constantly gather information on antisocial forces and verify our business partners in cooperation with specialized external institutions such as the police.
 In the face of unreasonable demands, the Group will respond with a resolute stance that is unyielding and uncompromising.
-Moreover, officers and employees in their day-to-day business activities, must consistently avoid relationships with antisocial forces, adhere strictly to relevant laws and ordinances, and act in accordance with social ethics.
+Moreover, executives and employees in their day-to-day business activities, must consistently avoid relationships with antisocial forces, adhere strictly to relevant laws and ordinances, and act in accordance with social ethics.

 Protection of Intellectual Property Rights